liamzebedee/liamz.co/five/DESIGN.md

 4. Switch back to the source branch. git checkout source
 5. Add a submodule, which is really our **gh-pages** branch, to the path _site.
-Replace the URL with the location of your repository. git submodule add https://github.com/liamzebedee/site.com.git _site git submodule update git add _site git commit -m "Added _site as submodule"
+Replace the URL with the location of your repository. git submodule add -b gh-pages https://github.com/liamzebedee/site.com.git _site git submodule init git submodule update cp _site/.git _site.git git add _site .gitmodules git commit -m "Added _site as submodule" git push origin source
-7. Last step is to generate our first instance of jekyll then push it to the repository. jekyll cd _site git add -A git commit -m "initial generation of site" git push
+7. Last step is to generate our first instance of jekyll then push it to the repository.
+Here I will explain why we copied the .git file in _site into our root directory.
+When we run jekyll to generate a new site, it purges the _site directory of everything, including our git config (.git).
+We keep a backup of this .git file to restore **after** jekyll has generated the site. jekyll cp _site.git _site/.git cd _site git checkout gh-pages git add -A git commit -m "initial generation of site" git push cd .. git add _site git commit -m "updated _site" git push

 # Site layout
 HTML5 site using Bootstrap.
 Built for mobile and desktop/tablet.
 3 types of content: